Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/CustomDictionaryStyle/README.md

 ## How to use the sample

-Toggle between the dictionary symbols from the web style and style file.
+Toggle between the dictionary symbols from the local .stylx file and the web style.
 Pan and zoom around the map to see the symbology from the chosen dictionary symbol style.

 ## How it works

-1. Create a new `DictionarySymbolStyle` for both the local and web dictionary symbol styles.
+1. Create a new `FeatureLayer` and append it to the Map's operational layers.
-    * Web style: use `DictionarySymbolStyle::DictionarySymbolStyle()` or `DictionarySymbolStyle::DictionarySymbolStyleFromUrl()` by passing a `PortalItem` or the url to the hosted style.
-    * Local style file: use `DictionarySymbolStyle::createFromFile()` and pass the path to the file on the device.
+2. Use `DictionarySymbolStyle::createFromFile()` to create a `DictionarySymbolStyle` from a .stylx file.
+3. Create a `DictionarySymbolStyle` from a `PortalItem`
+    * Load the web `DictionarySymbolStyle`
+    * Remap any inconsistent fields between the `FeatureLayer` and the `DictionarySymbolStyle`
-2. Create a new `DictionaryRenderer` for each, providing the dictionary symbol style.
+4. Create a `DictionaryRenderer` for each `DictionarySymbolStyle`s.
-3. Apply the dictionary renderer to a feature layer using `layer::setRenderer(dictionaryRenderer)`.
+5. Apply the desired `DictionaryRenderer` to render the `FeatureLayer`'s `Feature`s with the respective `DictionarySymbolStyle`s.

 ## Relevant API

 * DictionaryRenderer
 * DictionarySymbolStyle
+* PortalItem

 ## About the data